-The driver of any vehicle used by a child care program to provide transportation must have the following:
+The driver of any vehicle used by a school-age child care program to provide transportation must have the following:

-- A. A valid Florida driver's license including the proper endorsement; - B. An annual physical examination which grants medical approval to drive, and valid certificate(s) of course completion for first aid training and pediatric cardiopulmonary resuscitation (CPR) procedures.
+- A. A valid Florida driver's license; - B. An annual physical examination which grants medical approval to drive, and valid certificate(s) of course completion for first aid training and pediatric cardiopulmonary resuscitation (CPR) procedures.